apache/flink/docs/content.zh/docs/deployment/cli.md

         <tr>
             <td><code class="highlighter-rouge">-py,--python</code></td>
             <td>
-                Python script with the program entry.
+                Python script with the program entry point.
 The dependent resources can be configured with the <code class="highlighter-rouge">--pyFiles</code> option.
             </td>
         </tr>